Poolitzer/poolitzer.github.io/_pages/methods.md

 * path

 This is the part of the URL after https://telegra.ph/.
 It comes in handy because when you use some attributes, you don't have to type the whole URL.
+Expect something like _Test-06-18-27_

 * url

+It's the whole URL, surprise.
+Will look like _https://telegra.ph/Test-06-18-27_.

+* title

+This is the title of the page, the big black one before the post content starts.
+In our example it's *Test*.

+* description

+Basically the first about 500 charakters of a post.

+* content

+The content of the post.
+It's an array of node elemets, you can find out about them here.

+* views

+The view counter, returned in an integer.

+_Then there are some special methods._